 Brief about Lithium

-Group 1 elements in the periodic table the Alkali Metals.
+Group 1 elements in the periodic table are the Alkali Metals.
 The first element of group 1 is lithium.
 So, why does it behave so differently?
 Well, the small size of the element is the reason for its anomalous behaviour!
 Let’s see how.

 Nature of the Element